techgnosis/tanzu-gitops/README.md

 ### Ingress
 Ingress controllers are easier to manage than NodePorts for every app.
 Use the [Kubernetes in-tree nginx Ingress controller](https://github.com/techgnosis/ingress).
 It works fine for a lab environment.
 This implementation uses `hostNetwork: true` to bind port 443 for convenience.

+### cert-manager
+[cert-manager](https://cert-manager.io/docs/) allows you to create certificates as Kubernetes resources.
+It supports a variety of backends.
+In this repo we are using `mkcert` as a CA and using cert-manager in CA mode.

 ### Harbor
 Harbor is an OCI image registry with lots of great security features.
 Harbor uses Trivy to scan your images for CVEs and can prevent images with CVEs from being downloaded.